 In the early 1980s, Walker became Treasurer of the Section Committee whilst also starting a part-time job for the first time.
 In 1988 her employment was made full time, resulting in Walker stepping down from her position in the Guild.
 She was appointed a magistrate in 1982 – a position she held until 2012.

-Throughout her time at the Guild, Walker with the help of King has campaigned to changes the organisation’s rules in an attempt to enable younger women to move up through the structure.
-At the time, there was no limit on how long a position could be held for, resulting in senior positions being held for long periods of time.
-Walker and King found support among the younger members but they also encountered resistance.
-In both the 1980s and the 1990s they proposed radical changes to the Guild structure which were initially accepted in both cases but then later changed.
+Throughout her time at the Guild, Walker -with the help of King- campaigned to change the organisation’s rules to enable younger women to move up through the structure.
+At the time, there was no limit on how long a position could be held, so senior positions rarely became available.
+Walker and King found support among the younger members, but also encountered resistance.
+In both the 1980s and the 1990s they proposed radical changes to the Guild structure which were initially accepted. but later changed.
 However, they were successful in arranging two weekend congresses which enable working women to attend for the first time.

 In the mid-1980s Walker was a Chairman of the Standing Orders Committee and then Clerk to the same committee.
 In 2013 she became a trustee to the Mrs Ben Jones Convalescent Fund.

-Unfortunately, Walker never returned to the Guild full time to push for changes to the structure as she had hoped when she took up full time work in the 1980s.
-But she did continue to agitating in the background and at Congress, returning to her District work as Chairman and later District Secretary in 2013.
+Unfortunately, Walker never returned to the Guild full time to push for change..
+She did, however, continue to agitate in the background and at Congress, returning to her District work as Chairman and later District Secretary in 2013.
 Baddesley Ensor Guild closed in 2014 because of low member numbers, and Walker with two others joined the Nuneaton Central Guild.

 The Co-operative Women’s Guild closed nationally in 2016.